 A Breadth and Depth of Experience

 As a clinical and forensic psychologist, I have provided professional therapeutic services to many patients and families in over 40 years in private practice.
-After years of study at the University of Michigan, I have remained committed to continuing professional education, service to my profession, and work with persons with many kinds of problems.
-This has created a framework for reasoned and innovative work with individuals, families and couples.
+After years of study at the University of Michigan, I have remained committed to continuing professional education, service to my profession, and therapeutic help to persons with many kinds of problems.
+This has created a framework for reasoned and innovative work with individuals, families and couples and with the courts.

 A Strong Education and Training

 - Licensed Psychologist: State of Michigan, since 1987.

 - Ph.D., M.A.: Clinical and Developmental Psychology, The University of Michigan, Ann Arbor.

 - B.S.: Psychology, Michigan State University, East Lansing.